webplantmedia/the-holy-bible/README.md

 * "Verse Per Line" format.
 Every verse is on it's own line and not grouped in paragraphs like in modern Bibles.
 There is nothing wrong with paragraphs, I just personaly find it easier to memorize scripture in the traditional verse-per-line layout.
 * The Table of Contents inside the Bible only displays the 66 books in a clean list.
 From here you can easily reference each books "shortname".
 This is useful when searching.

+I hope this eBook Bible will be useful for you and that you are continually encouraged by reading the Word of God.

+Thy word have I hid in mine heart, that I might not sin against thee. - Psalm 119:11 Thy word is a lamp unto my feet, and a light unto my path. - Psalm 119:105

 <!-- If you are on a tight budget, and can't afford $1 for this eBook, then please download a free copy by visiting the link below. -->
 <!-- https://github.com/webplantmedia/the-holy-bible/raw/master/TheHolyBible.mobi -->